Droxz416/zenon-developer-commons/docs/architecture/bounded-verification-boundries.md

 The bounded verification architecture consists of two orthogonal mechanisms:
 	1. Bounded Inclusion (Spatial Verification)
-Verifies local state consistency against header-committed state roots without transaction enumeration.
+Verifies local state consistency against header-committed state roots without enumerating transactions.
-	2. Minimal State Frontier Verification (Temporal Verification) Ensures that proofs accepted by a single verifier are temporally coherent within a bounded retention window.
+	2. Minimal State Frontier Verification (Temporal Verification) Ensures that proofs accepted by a single verifier remain temporally coherent within a bounded retention window.

 These components are independent but composable.
 Neither component alone provides sufficient guarantees for general-purpose verification.

 ⸻

 2. Explicit Guarantees

-When all stated assumptions hold, the architecture guarantees the following and only the following properties:
+When all stated assumptions hold, the architecture guarantees only the following properties:

 G1 — Local State Consistency

-For tracked state elements, accepted proofs are cryptographically consistent with the committed state root referenced in the corresponding header.
+For tracked state elements, accepted proofs are cryptographically consistent with the state root committed in the referenced header.

 G2 — Intra-Verifier Temporal Coherence
 For a single verifier, all proofs accepted within a retention window k reference commitments on a single, cryptographically linked commitment chain.

 G3 — Bounded Resource Usage
 Verifier storage and computation are bounded by:
 	•	O(k) retained headers
-	•	O(a · log |S|) proof data, where a is the number of tracked state elements
+	•	O(a \cdot \log |S|) proof data, where a is the number of tracked state elements

-No guarantee is provided outside these bounds.
+No guarantees are provided outside these bounds.

 ⸻